ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/framework/deep-dive/clipboard.md

 ## Input pipeline

-When the user pastes or drops content into the editor, the browser fires an event which is intercepted by the clipboard feature and which kickstarts the following mechanism:
+When the user pastes or drops content into the editor, the browser fires an event which is intercepted by the clipboard feature and kickstarts the following mechanism:

 1. {@link module:clipboard/clipboardobserver~ClipboardObserver} turns this event into a synthetic {@link module:engine/view/document~Document#event:paste `view.Document#paste`} or {@link module:engine/view/document~Document#event:drop `view.Document#drop`}.
-1. Since the content to be inserted by both actions (paste and drop) should usually be processed in the same way and both actions have a very similar effect, both events are turned into a single {@link module:engine/view/document~Document#event:clipboardInput `view.Document#clipboardInput`} event for easier handling.
+2. Since the content to be inserted by both actions (paste and drop) should usually be processed in the same way and both actions have a similar effect, both events are turned into a single {@link module:engine/view/document~Document#event:clipboardInput `view.Document#clipboardInput`} event for easier handling.
-1. Next, the clipboard feature listens to the `view.Document#clipboardInput` event, retrieves and pre-processes the `text/html` or `text/plain` content which it finds in the {@link module:engine/view/datatransfer~DataTransfer event's `dataTransfer`} and fires the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} event with the retrieved content in the event data `content` property as a {@link module:engine/view/documentfragment~DocumentFragment `view.DocumentFragment`}.
+3. Next, the clipboard feature listens to the `view.Document#clipboardInput` event, retrieves and pre-processes the `text/html` or `text/plain` content which it finds in the {@link module:engine/view/datatransfer~DataTransfer event's `dataTransfer`} and fires the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} event with the retrieved content in the event data `content` property as a {@link module:engine/view/documentfragment~DocumentFragment `view.DocumentFragment`}.
-1. Then, the clipboard feature listens to the `ClipboardPipeline#inputTransformation` event, takes the processed content, transforms it to the {@link module:engine/model/documentfragment~DocumentFragment `model.DocumentFragment`} and fires the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:contentInsertion `ClipboardPipeline#contentInsertion`} event with the transformed content in the event data `content` property as a {@link module:engine/model/documentfragment~DocumentFragment `model.DocumentFragment`}.
+4. Then, the clipboard feature listens to the `ClipboardPipeline#inputTransformation` event, takes the processed content, transforms it to the {@link module:engine/model/documentfragment~DocumentFragment `model.DocumentFragment`} and fires the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:contentInsertion `ClipboardPipeline#contentInsertion`} event with the transformed content in the event data `content` property as a {@link module:engine/model/documentfragment~DocumentFragment `model.DocumentFragment`}.
-1. Finally, the clipboard feature listens to the `ClipboardPipeline#contentInsertion` event, takes the model fragment, {@link module:engine/model/model~Model#insertContent inserts} it into the editor and stores the range which contains all the performed changes in the `resultRange` property of the event data.
+5. Finally, the clipboard feature listens to the `ClipboardPipeline#contentInsertion` event, takes the model fragment, {@link module:engine/model/model~Model#insertContent inserts} it into the editor and stores the range which contains all the performed changes in the `resultRange` property of the event data.

 The clipboard feature listens to the `view.Document#clipboardInput`, `ClipboardPipeline#inputTransformation`, and `ClipboardPipeline#contentInsertion` events using {@link framework/deep-dive/event-system#listener-priorities low priority listeners}.
 This means that adding a normal listener and calling `evt.stop()` allows overriding the behavior implemented by the clipboard feature.
 It is a similar mechanism to the DOM's `evt.preventDefault()` that lets you override the default browser behavior.